- Reference Number: HEY-217/2020

 - Departments: Neurosurgery, Oncology (Cancer Services)

-This leaflet tells you about what happens after you have finished your course of radiotherapy and/or chemotherapy to the brain.
+This leaflet informs you about what happens after you have finished your course of radiotherapy and / or chemotherapy to the brain.
 It explains some of the side effects you may experience and outlines the support and advice that is available to you following your treatment.
 It is not meant to replace the discussion between you and the healthcare team.
 If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.

 You may also have concerns about follow-up care and what will happen next.
 This leaflet explains some of the basic principles.
 Please discuss any questions you have with your doctor or specialist nurse.

 The course of radiotherapy usually lasts between three and six weeks.
 Treatment is given daily except at weekends.
 Radiotherapy side effects start appearing from the second week of the treatment and increase in intensity during the remaining course.
 If you have symptoms which were not explained and are causing any problems, please speak to the radiotherapy nurses or the neuro-oncology clinical nurse specialists.
 They will advise you and may ask a doctor to see you.
 This may be one of the oncology registrars or your Consultant Oncologist.

 This can sometimes last up to 6-8 weeks, but listen to your body.
 Gradually increase your activity as you feel able and rest when you need to.

 Continue to use Aqueous cream as advised by the nurse.
 If your skin breaks you need to contact the nurses on telephone number (01482) 461134, as we may need to change your skin treatment from a cream to a gel or occasionally a dressing.

 Whilst undergoing treatment avoid the sun in the affected area altogether.
 After radiotherapy the skin in the treated area will be thinner and more sensitive to the sun.
 It is advisable to always wear a high factor waterproof sun cream when in the sun or cover up.